-It may take some time to get used to working with proxy materials, but these provide unique versatility, as they portray standalone stylization elements in the scene.
+It may take some time to get used to working with proxy materials, but these provide a unique versatility, as they are separate stylization elements in the scene.
 They can help stylize at a high level of control—affecting the whole image by being placed in front of the camera—, down to a low level of control—affecting a specific part in 3D space.

 Built using the ShaderFX framework, it is entirely contained within the node-based ShaderFX Graph and can be modified to fit any requirements by look development artists.
 However, most settings and attributes are easily accessible from the Attribute Editor when the material is selected, as shown below.

-The first element within the proxy material is the
+The first element within the mnpr_uber material is the

-Open ShaderFX button.
-This button will open the ShaderFX Graph, which allows complete control to customize the material with nodes.
+Open ShaderFX button, which opens the ShaderFX Graph.
+This graph allows complete control to customize the material with nodes.
 The graph is intended for shader writers or advanced users who know how to manipulate and work with the ShaderFX framework.
-Using the ShaderFX framework is outside of the scope of this documentation, but, if interested, we recommend you to watch these tutorials.
+Using the ShaderFX framework is outside of the scope of this documentation, but you can learn a lot by watching these tutorials.

 The first section, when opened, provides the material Settings that allow to customize what optional features the proxy material should have.
 The section is closed by default, as the only setting in the proxy material is handled by the PaintFX tool.